Skip to content

 • Pause / Resume — pause on second press, resume on third.

-• Stop / Restart — stop the current instance and start fresh.
+• Restart — stop the current instance and start fresh.

 • Ignore — do nothing if the clip is already playing.